stevana/stateful-pbt-with-fakes/README.md

 The first part is independent of the stateful testing library we are building.
 The second part is hooking up the first part to the library by implementing an interface (type class).
-I'll show you the definition of the type class after the example.
-While the final part is how to write the actual property and interpret the output from running them.
+We'll look at the definition of the type class after the example.
+The final part is how to write the actual property and interpret the output from running them.

 ##### Software under test